uni-bremen-agst/SEE/Server/Frontend/README.md

 `pnpm install`

-[The following command](https://pnpm.io/cli/run) will run the front-end application in *development mode*:
+The following command will run the front-end application in *development mode*:

 `pnpm run dev`

-To build the application for deployment, use the [following command](https://pnpm.io/cli/run):
+To build the application for deployment, use the following command:

 `pnpm run build`

 The run scripts are defined in the `package.json` file along with the package dependencies.

+[See here](https://pnpm.io/cli/run) for `pnpm run` documentation.

 ### Dependency Management

 It is vital to keep dependencies up-to-date to fix bugs including known security flaws.
-[The following command](https://pnpm.io/cli/update) will bump version numbers:
+The following command will bump version numbers:

 ```
 pnpm up